CRC 1453 Seminar Series - Distinguished Speaker Professor Katalin Susztak – Perelman School of Medicine, University of Pennsylvania, USA

-Renal disease is a silent killer: only a small loss in renal function causes mortality.
+Renal disease is a silent killer: only a small loss in renal function increases morbidity and mortality.
 However, in most cases the cause remains unknown.
-Novel techniques have generated lists of genes implicated in renal disease, but gene identification rarely provides the mechanistic insight that is required to understand and to treat renal disease.
+Novel techniques have uncovered many genes implicated in renal disease, but gene identification rarely provides the mechanistic insight that is required to understand and to treat renal disease.

-NephroLab in Freiburg has therefore developed a novel approach that leads from gene discovery to potential therapies: comparative analysis of gene functions.
-Ten independently funded research groups (including four Emmy-Noether-Groups) support this effort, exploring the function of genes in cell culture systems, C. elegans, Drosophila, zebrafish, Xenopus and genetically modified mice to find new therapies for renal diseases.
+NephroLab of the Renal Division at the University Freiburg Medical Center in Freiburg has therefore developed a novel approach that leads from gene discovery to potential therapies through comparative analysis of gene function in various experimental model systems.
+Several independently funded research groups (including Emmy-Noether-Groups) support this effort, exploring the function of genes in cell culture systems, C. elegans, Drosophila, zebrafish, Xenopus and mice with the ultimate goal to find new therapies for renal diseases.

 The main research areas (with a lot of exciting overlap) are:

-- Hereditary kidney diseases with emphasis on cystic kidney disease (M. Köttgen, W. Kühn, A. Kramer-Zucker, E. Neumann-Haefelin, S. Lienkamp, T. Huber, M. Simons, G. Walz)
+- Hereditary kidney diseases (M. Köttgen, W. Kühn, E. Neumann-Haefelin, C. Bergmann, G. Walz)

-- Glomerular biology - Nephrotic syndrome (T. Huber, A. Kramer-Zucker)
+- Glomerular biology - nephrotic syndrome (T. Hermle, E. Widmeier, W. Bechtel-Walz)